sdoboli/Lab8_CSC16_S21/README.md

 		vagrant ssh

-2. Type '<cd /vagrant>'.
+2. Type `cd /vagrant>`.
 This folder is mapped onto your local CSC16 directory.
 Type ls -al to see its content.
 It will be the same content as CSC16 on your machine.
-Always type cd /vagrant when you start up your VM.
+Always type `cd /vagrant` when you start up your VM.

 3. Clone the github classroom repository locally in /vagrant folder:

-	a) Check that you are inside /vagrant folder:
+	a) Check that you are inside /vagrant folder.
+Type: `pwd`

-		Type: pwd

 	b) In your browser go to the lab link posted on Blackboard.